zacharybmeyers/Binary-Converter/README.md

 * importing modules
 * algorithm design

-The file binary_functions.py is a module with functions to convert binary to other number bases.
+`binary_functions.py` is a module with functions to convert binary to other number bases.
 As of right now, it has one algorithm for converting unsigned binary to decimal.

 ## Goals for the future: